SherryPlatform/MinCLR/Platform/Linux/ReadMe.md

-# Linux Platform for MinCLR Project
+﻿# Linux Platform for MinCLR Project

-This is the repository contains the customized Linux Platform for MinCLR Project.
+This is the repository contains the Linux Platform for MinCLR Project.

 ## Available Generic Linux Kernel Configurations